Helix Energy Solutions Group (NYSE:HLX) Shares Gap Up Following Analyst Upgrade

-Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Rating) shares gapped up prior to trading on Monday after Piper Sandler raised their price target on the stock from $6.30 to $7.25.
+Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Rating)’s share price gapped up prior to trading on Monday after Piper Sandler raised their price target on the stock from $6.30 to $7.25.
 The stock had previously closed at $5.16, but opened at $5.28.
 Piper Sandler currently has an overweight rating on the stock.
-Helix Energy Solutions Group shares last traded at $5.44, with a volume of 15,618 shares trading hands.
+Helix Energy Solutions Group shares last traded at $5.44, with a volume of 15,618 shares changing hands.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Pinebridge Investments L.P. purchased a new stake in Helix Energy Solutions Group in the 4th quarter worth $31,000.
-Pinnacle Wealth Planning Services Inc. purchased a new stake in Helix Energy Solutions Group in the 4th quarter valued at about $32,000.
-Peapack Gladstone Financial Corp purchased a new stake in Helix Energy Solutions Group in the 3rd quarter valued at about $39,000.
-Allspring Global Investments Holdings LLC purchased a new stake in shares of Helix Energy Solutions Group in the 4th quarter worth approximately $42,000.
-Finally, Commonwealth Equity Services LLC purchased a new stake in shares of Helix Energy Solutions Group in the 3rd quarter worth approximately $44,000.
-Institutional investors own 88.36% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its holdings in shares of Helix Energy Solutions Group by 3.0% in the fourth quarter.
+BlackRock Inc. now owns 24,075,774 shares of the oil and gas company’s stock worth $75,116,000 after purchasing an additional 697,587 shares during the period.
+Van ECK Associates Corp increased its stake in Helix Energy Solutions Group by 12.9% in the third quarter.
+Van ECK Associates Corp now owns 9,286,340 shares of the oil and gas company’s stock valued at $36,031,000 after acquiring an additional 1,059,143 shares during the last quarter.
+Invesco Ltd. increased its stake in Helix Energy Solutions Group by 2.5% in the fourth quarter.
+Invesco Ltd. now owns 5,256,307 shares of the oil and gas company’s stock valued at $16,400,000 after acquiring an additional 126,415 shares during the last quarter.
+Geode Capital Management LLC increased its stake in Helix Energy Solutions Group by 13.9% in the third quarter.
+Geode Capital Management LLC now owns 3,004,569 shares of the oil and gas company’s stock valued at $11,657,000 after acquiring an additional 366,054 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. increased its stake in Helix Energy Solutions Group by 4.5% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 1,851,710 shares of the oil and gas company’s stock valued at $5,778,000 after acquiring an additional 80,377 shares during the last quarter.
+88.36% of the stock is currently owned by hedge funds and other institutional investors.

-Helix Energy Solutions Group (NYSE:HLX – Get Rating) last issued its quarterly earnings results on Monday, February 21st.
-The oil and gas company reported ($0.17) earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of ($0.17).
-Helix Energy Solutions Group had a negative net margin of 9.12% and a negative return on equity of 3.66%.
-The business had revenue of $168.66 million for the quarter, compared to analyst estimates of $133.69 million.
-During the same quarter in the prior year, the business posted $0.03 EPS.
-On average, analysts anticipate that Helix Energy Solutions Group, Inc. will post -0.5 earnings per share for the current year.
+Helix Energy Solutions Group (NYSE:HLX – Get Rating) last released its earnings results on Monday, February 21st.
+The oil and gas company reported ($0.17) EPS for the quarter, meeting the Zacks’ consensus estimate of ($0.17).
+Helix Energy Solutions Group had a negative return on equity of 3.66% and a negative net margin of 9.12%.
+The business had revenue of $168.66 million for the quarter, compared to analysts’ expectations of $133.69 million.
+During the same quarter in the prior year, the firm earned $0.03 earnings per share.
+On average, research analysts predict that Helix Energy Solutions Group, Inc. will post -0.5 EPS for the current fiscal year.

 Helix Energy Solutions Group Company Profile (NYSE:HLX)